garnix-io/terms-and-conditions/terms.md

 * the Content otherwise complies with all applicable law.

-We reserve the right to terminate your account if we find you to be infringing on a copyright or otherwise violating any of the aforementioned representation and warranties.
+We reserve the right to terminate your account if we find you to be infringing on a copyright or otherwise violating any of these statements.

 You retain all of your rights to any Content you submit, post or display on or through the Services and you are responsible for protecting those rights.
 We